Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

-# TESTING HYPOTHESES WITH MIXED MODELS: COUNT DATA
+# TESTING HYPOTHESES WITH MIXED & FIXED MODELS: COUNT DATA

-Is there an effect of primer concentration on the probability of amplification success among loci?
-This is an example of running a mixed effects model with `glmer`.
-The data has a binomial response variable, a categorical fixed effect, a continuous fixed effect, and nested random effects.
+One MPA, TRNP, has been established for decades.
+The other, Cagayancillo, was just established when these data were collected.
+Is there a difference in the abundance of large carnivorous fishes in shallow relative to deep mesophotic reefs.
+It is hypothesized that deeper fish might have more of a refuge from fishermen, and so we might expect the abundance of shallow fish relative to deep to be less at the newer MPA.
+One might also hypothesize that abundance would be greater at the older MPA.

+Baited videos were scored for the most indiviudals from each species that were visible in one frame - the max n.
+Different stations received different bait fish, a confounding factor.

 ---